 Our small yet passionate staff relies on a robust network of partners, community members and volunteers to design, implement and evaluate our programs.

 We work with communities for a healthy Middle Fork Willamette watershed through environmental education and habitat restoration.

 Our Statement on diversity, equity and inclusion

-We believe that diversity, equity and inclusion is essential to the success of the MFWWC.
-We recognize that we are working within our history & systems that don’t benefit everyone equally, so we are committed to doing the work of DEI every day.
-We strive to build relationships and understanding by connecting to communities which include communities of color, different socio-economic groups, indigenous peoples & others.
+We believe that diversity, equity and inclusion (DEI) is essential to the success of the Middle Fork Willamette Watershed Council.
+We recognize that we are working within an inherited system built and founded on colonization and systemic racism.
+This system does not benefit everyone equally, so we are committed to doing the work of DEI every day.
+We strive to build relationships and understanding by connecting to communities, which include Indigenous peoples, People of Color, LGBTQ+, and different socio-economic groups.
 We believe that these relationships will build co-created values, beliefs, ideas, & leadership that will help the watershed & communities become more resilient and able to adapt to changing environments.